William

 domestic properties.
 The old guides of 50m3 or 10% of the volume of

-the property (more outside the Park) no longer apply from 1.10.2008 - try this link to Planning Portal until further guidance available.
+the property (more outside the Park) no longer apply from 1.10.2008 - try this link to Planning Portal and the technical guidance (June 2014 update guide pdf)

 Even if you think your extension will be within